-Working in Partnership with Kent Sport, Leisure and Olympics Service
+Working in Partnership with Kent Sport and Physical Activity

 sports coach UK workshops

-Kent Sport, Leisure and Olympics Service aim to coordinate the development of sport and physical activity through strategic alliances and partnerships to ensure that Kent gains the maximum benefit and long-term legacy from The London 2012 Olympic and Paralympic Games and other major events.
+Kent Sport and Physical Activity aims to coordinate the development of sport and physical activity through strategic alliances and partnerships to ensure that Kent gains the maximum benefit and long-term legacy from The London 2012 Olympic and Paralympic Games and other major events.

-Leadership and Coaching Development Officer Stuart Butler needed to develop an education programme for coaches, teaching staff, youth service staff and other volunteers to help them meet minimum standard requirements and to further develop their knowledge and skills.
+Club and Volunteer Development Officer Stuart Butler needed to develop an education programme for coaches, teaching staff, youth service staff and other volunteers to help them meet minimum standard requirements and to further develop their knowledge and skills.